LGBTQ culture in Shanghai: DKNSTRKT

+CINEMQ

 CINEMQ is an unrefined queer underground collective based in Shanghai.
 They organise events and curate content from around the world, with a focus on Chinese and East Asian queer screen culture.

 LesQueers

 LesQueers is one of the most activity community organizations in the city, founded by Gabby Gabriel in 2014, orienting itself towards the empowerment of LGBTQIA+ people with an emphasis on women and non-binary people.
-It currently has over 3,000 members and organizes 3-5 events per week from their weekly LGBTQIA+ discussion group hosted with PFLAG Shanghai, to a weekly badminton club, and even Shanghai's first Queer Salsa Class.
+It currently has over 3,000 members and organizes 3–5 events per week from their weekly LGBTQIA+ discussion group hosted with PFLAG Shanghai, to a weekly badminton club, and even Shanghai's first Queer Salsa Class.
 They are also pioneering LGBTQIA+ Diversity & Inclusion Training.